Subair206/autonomous-siem-investigator/README.md

 #
 🚨 Autonomous SIEM Investigator
 An engineering proof-of-concept focused on automating high-velocity Tier-1 incident response triage.
-This project bridges the gap between structured SIEM logging engines and agentic AI architectures, converting raw infrastructure security alerts into contextualized, actionable incident response playbooks programmatically.
+This project is a proof-of-concept that automates Tier-1 incident triage by collecting security telemetry from Splunk, enriching alert context, and generating structured incident response playbooks.
+The goal is to reduce manual investigation time and improve analyst efficiency.

 ## 🎯 The Problem Statement